turingschool/backend-curriculum-site/module4/lessons/js_refactor_tractor.md

   In a less eloquent quote than the one provided by Martin Fowler, 'you can't polish a turd if you don't first have the turd'.

-__Discussion Points__
-* Why bother refactoring if it's already green?
-* Exercism.io and Nitpicking
-* What's an example of working in a `red > green > refactor` style without testing, per se.

 ## Low Hanging Refactoring Fruit

 __aka The 'Oops I Left That In There' Code__